salvakantero/RedPlanetPi/Readme.txt

   for Raspberry Pi / Windows *

 *and other systems supporting pygame 2.1.2 (SDL 2.0.18, Python 3.9.12) or higher.
+ (Windows and Raspberry installers and executables in the /PUB folder)

 Lead our hero into the underground of the old space station to blow up the entire complex and wipe out its evil inhabitants.